-- recognizing the uniqueness of each student and supporting his/her personal and academic needs; - promoting the highest standards of academic excellence; - developing students with strong skills in all areas of curriculum; - establishing in our students a sense of pride in their work; - promoting environmental awareness and advocacy; - fostering positive character development and citizenship; and - encouraging our students to become lifelong learners.
+- recognizing the uniqueness of each student and supporting his/her personal and academic needs; - promoting the highest standards of academic excellence; - developing students with strong skills in all areas of the curriculum; - establishing in our students a sense of pride in their work; - · promoting environmental awareness and advocacy; - fostering positive character development and citizenship; and - encouraging our students to become lifelong learners.

 This Course Calendar provides pertinent information about the secondary school program offered at St-Laurent Academy.
-Please review the following information and feel free to seek clarification by consulting with our Head of High School.
+Please review the following information and feel free to seek clarification by consulting with our principal.

-Philosophy and Goals of Education
+Philosophy and Goals

 The St-Laurent Academy community values the opportunity to provide students with a positive learning environment.
 Our school is one that is inclusive and celebrates diversity.
-We encourage success at all levels by focusing on the individual learning style of each student.
-We challenge our students to be involved in the life of our school, and our staff model this expectation by being involved in all aspects of extracurricular activities.
-Our role is to educate the 'whole student' as we blend lessons through our classroom experiences, field studies and our extra-curricular activities.
+We encourage success at all levels by focusing on the individual learning style and goals of each student.
+We challenge our students to be involved in the life of our school, and our staff model this expectation by being involved in all aspects of the school.
+Our goal is to educate the whole student as we blend lessons through our classroom experiences, field trips, and co-curricular and extracurricular activities.
 Our collegial approach to education invigorates us and creates an effective staff team who directly support the students.
 We seek an active partnership with parents and guardians to support learning.
-We are passionate about student learning; fairness and compassion ensure that we treat everyone with the highest regard.
+We are passionate about student learning.
+Fairness and compassion ensure that we treat everyone with the highest regard.

 The vision at St-Laurent Academy revolves around the concept that we believe in taking care of ourselves, each other, and our school.
 We want to ensure that our school is a respectful and safe setting for all students to grow emotionally, socially and academically while pursuing a healthy lifestyle.
 We want our school to help students become responsible citizens engaged with their community, country and the world.

-Our purpose and goal is to serve as agents of hope, helping all students to learn in a variety of ways about becoming autonomous and resilient citizens.
-We help students form a strong foundation from which they are able to successfully pursue rewarding challenges and careers.
-Our students will leave with the confidence and the skills to be successful, lifelong learners.
+We strive to be agents of hope, helping all students to learn, in a variety of ways, about becoming autonomous and resilient citizens.
+We help students form a strong foundation from which they are able to successfully pursue rewarding challenges and careers with the confidence and skills to be successful, lifelong learners.

-School Organization - Semesters
+School Organization - Semestered

-The 2021-2022 school year will be divided into two Semesters.
-Semester 1 will run from September 7, 2021, to January 28, 2022.
-Semester 2 will run from January 31, 2022 to June 22, 2022.
+The 2023-2024 school year will be divided into two Semesters.
+Semester 1 will run from September 5, 2023, to January 26, 2024.
+Semester 2 will run from January 29, 2024 to June 19, 2024.
 St-Laurent Academy has assigned 7 days for professional development, 3 of which are mandatory as outlined in the Policy/Program Memorandum 151.
 A total of 10 instructional days will be designated as examination days.